What does it mean to be creative?

 Though this meal may not be normal, it was normal for my mom to improvise dishes with what we happened to have in the kitchen.
 My mom is the queen of trying new recipes and because of that, I have become the princess of trying new recipes.

 You decide what mindset you have about your circumstances.
 You can think, “Ugh, I don’t have those ingredients, so I guess I won’t make anything or just spend my savings to get the ingredients.”
 Or you can take what you have, try something new, and hope to make the best meal you can.
-It’s your choice to see the bright side of every.
+It’s your choice to see the bright side of everything.
 Choose to be creative everyday!